MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/M02L04Lab: Why did my FCI take a long time to failover?.md

 Alter database ProdDB modify file (name ='ProdDB_log', size = 4GB, filegrowth = 512MB)
 ```

-Execute the `VLF analysis` script at each step of the fix steps above.
+Execute the `VLF analysis` script at each step of the fix the above steps.